 Unwitting Instigator of Doom: He kept traveling around through time, saying he was looking for the traitor, because he wanted to limit any damage to the timestream.
 Had he just sat down and also told Sonic about the second Death Egg and Naugus becoming king, he'd have accomplished his goals much quicker and prevent the Genesis Waves altogether.

 What the Hell, Hero?: When Silver reappears again to Sonic, he now tells him that it's Antoine who is the traitor.
-Sonic promptly puts Silver through a wall for that one.
+Sonic promptly puts Silver through a wall, and drags him to the hospital for that one.
 Why?
 Antoine made a Heroic Sacrifice just before Silver showed up.

 Blaze the Cat

 Princess from the Sol Dimension and guardian of the Sol Emeralds.
 She juggles battling scurvy pirates and keeping the emeralds safe, even if that means tracking her targets down through various dimensions.
 Usually cold and distant, Blaze has a much softer side that she shields from others.
 Has a habit of taking on burdens by herself when she doesn't need to.

 Super Mode: The only female in the series with one of these.

 Friend of Blaze, prospective sea captain, aspiring mechanic, and petulant brat.
 Marine is a little girl with a big mouth and a boistrous attitude.
 She shares a similar role to Tails with Sonic or Cream with Amy.
 Despite being impulsive, single-minded, and constantly landing in trouble, she's actually a very smart kid and can actually come up with rather clever solutions for the situations she inevitably ends up in.